jingibre/jingibre.github.io/_posts/2023-12-20-MyTripToArenales.md

 If you want to head right into the Climbing Info, just skip the Backstory or whatever you see fit.
 I am including plenty of pictures.

 ## Backstory
 I started climbing on 2017 at one of those "ring the bell at the top" type of walls and it was more than enough to have me instantly hooked.
-From there, I started consistently climbing at the gym and at the ocassional crag.
+From there, I started consistently climbing at the gym and at the occasional crag.

 Soon after I started, I met one of my biggest climbing friends, Santi.
 Santi is also a mountain guide who, over the course of our climbing partnership, took me to several amazing climbing destinations, such as Sierra La Vigilancia, Capilla del Monte, Piedra Parada, and many more.